 The Covid-19 pandemic may have had an indirect effect on essential health and nutrition services (EHNS) in Bangladesh, in terms of provision, coverage, utilisation and care-seeking behaviour; particularly for reproductive, maternal, neonatal, child and adolescent health (RMNCAH), tuberculosis (TB), and non-communicable diseases (NCD).

-Through this study, we seek to understand the indirect effects of the Covid-19 on EHNS in Bangladesh.
-There will be specific focus on RMNCAH, together with TB and NCD for provision, coverage, utilisation and care-seeking.
-Research methods include the review of published and unpublished reports and secondary data analysis, and qualitative primary data collection covering both supply and demand side assessments.
+Through this study, we sought to understand the indirect effects of the Covid-19 on EHNS in Bangladesh.
+There was specific focus on RMNCAH, together with TB and NCD for provision, coverage, utilisation and care-seeking.
+Research methods included the review of published and unpublished reports and secondary data analysis, and qualitative primary data collection covering both supply and demand side assessments.

-The objective is to propose relevant recommendations arising from the analysis, e.g. options for the demand-side adoption of key measures and supply-side responses and initiatives that could be relevant for the government in EHNS and RMNCAH policy making.
-We will also support dissemination of findings and recommendations to selective audience from the ministry, World Bank and other development partners.
+The objective was to propose relevant recommendations arising from the analysis, e.g. options for the demand-side adoption of key measures and supply-side responses and initiatives that could be relevant for the government in EHNS and RMNCAH policy making.
+We also supported dissemination of findings and recommendations to selective audience from the ministry, World Bank and other development partners.

-We propose to better understand these impacts through:
+We proposed to better understand these impacts through:

 - review of published and unpublished reports and secondary data analysis; and